-Superintendent Area of Emphasis Required Courses (27 hours) Governance of Public Schools: EDAD 555, 560, 563.
+Superintendent Area of Emphasis

+Governance of Public Schools: EDAD 555, 560, 563.

 Management of Public Schools: EDAD 565, 570, 573, 585.

 Educational Planning and Program Development: EDAD 575, 580.

 Internship practicum/Superintendency (3 hours): EDAD 591.

 Field study (3 hours): EDAD 595.

+EDUCATIONAL ADMINISTRATION

-EDUCATIONAL ADMINISTRATION MASTER OF SCIENCE IN EDUCATION The Department of Educational Leadership offers studies leading to the Master of Science in Education (MSEd) degree in educational administration with a general administrative emphasis.
+The Department of Educational Leadership offers studies leading to the Master of Science in Education (MSEd) degree in educational administration with a general administrative emphasis.
 The degree program provides students with a broad theoretical background that facilitates career movement in a variety of administrative positions.

 Completion of the Master of Science in Education degree in educational administration ordinarily satisfies Illinois general administrative certification requirements (required for elementary, middle school, and high school principals, assistant principals, assistant superintendents, or other positions carrying multi-department or building-wide responsibility), and Missouri certification requirements for the initial principal endorsement.
 Courses are generally acceptable for certification in other states.
 Individuals who may have unusual certification problems should consult with the graduate program director for additional information.
 Illinois certification for various administrative endorsements may also be met through the specialist degree in educational administration.

-ADMISSION General requirements for admission to graduate study at the master's level in educational administration are the same as those of the Graduate School.
+General requirements for admission to graduate study at the master's level in educational administration are the same as those of the Graduate School.
 Applicants must hold, or have held, a K-12 teaching position in order to be admitted to the program.

-PROGRAM OF STUDY Thirty-six (36) semester hours of graduate credit are required for the Master of Science in Education degree with a major in educational administration.
-General requirements are as follows: General Administrative Area of Emphasis General professional core (9 hours): EPFR 501, 515; 520 or 521.
-Required courses (27 hours) Instructional Leadership: EDAD 525, 535, 545, 550.
+Thirty-six (36) semester hours of graduate credit are required for the Master of Science in Education degree with a major in educational administration.
+General requirements are as follows:

+General Administrative Area of Emphasis

+General professional core (9 hours): EPFR 501, 515; 520 or 521.

+Instructional Leadership: EDAD 525, 535, 545, 550.

 Management of Public Schools: EDAD 510, 520, 530.

 Schools and Public Policy: EDAD 500, 505.